kmfrick/pdf-to-epub-ai/README.md

-# PDF to EPUB Converter
+# PDF to EPUB AI Converter

-A Python toolkit for converting OCR'd PDF text to clean, readable EPUB format using AI-powered text refinement.
+A Python toolkit for converting PDF files to clean, readable EPUB format using AI-powered post-OCR correction and text refinement.

 ## Overview